openlattice/openlattice-help-site-old/_guides/integrations.md

 ## 1. Create your data model

-**Data integrations** take your data and map it to Loom's standardized data model.
-You will need to submit a request to a Loom administrator to create the data model for your dataset.
+**Data integrations** take your data and map it to OpenLattice's standardized data model.
+You will need to submit a request to a OpenLattice administrator to create the data model for your dataset.

 > **How do I submit a request?** List your column headers, descriptions, and data types in this [this spreadsheet](/files/DatasetColumnHeaderSubmission.xlsx) and email it to us at [{{site.email}}](mailto:{{site.email}}).
 Please provide as many details as you can in the spreadsheet.
 We will contact you if further information is needed and will send you the details for your data model within 24 hours.

 ## 2. Create your dataset

-**Note: You can skip this step if a member of the Loom team already created the required datasets for you.**
+**Note: You can skip this step if a member of the OpenLattice team already created the required datasets for you.**

 Once you receive the the details for your data model, go to the **Datasets** tab and create the new datasets with the information provided.